Polar Code

 View infographic on Complying with the Ballast Water Management Convention.

-Learn more about the Ballast Water Management Convention, which came into force in September 2017.
+Read the IMO’s guidelines for implementing the BWMC which came into force in September 2017.
+Read now

 Read the 2023 ASOC Information Paper: Improving Safety and Environmental Protection of Shipping in the Antarctic Treaty Area.